UniMath/agda-unimath/src/higher-group-theory/small-higher-groups.lagda.md

       is-locally-small-is-small H (shape-∞-Group G) (shape-∞-Group G)
 ```

-### An ∞-group is small if and only if it is pointedly small
+### An ∞-group is small if and only if it is pointed small

 ```agda
 module _